-Using synthetic multikinetic AFT (and AHe data) derived from forward modelling, we show that, under ideal conditions, it is possible to extract multi-cyclic heating and cooling history information using inverse modelling methods when kinetic parameters for AFT annealing are correctly specified.
-Essential details of a two-phase heating
+Using synthetic multikinetic AFT (and AHe data) derived from forward modelling, we show that, under favourable conditions, it is possible to extract multi-cyclic heating and cooling history information using inverse modelling methods when kinetic parameters for AFT annealing are correctly specified.
+Essential details of a two-phase heating and cooling history are reproduced using AFT multikinetic data alone without imposing constraint boxes but the closest fit to the true solution is achieved using all the synthetic data with constraint boxes.
+Alternative monokinetic interpretations that ignore multikinetic behaviour generate solutions that significantly depart from the true solution while providing close fits to the interpreted AFT data; under these conditions, imposing constraint boxes does not improve modeled t-T solutions with respect to the true thermal history and the timing and magnitude of heating events.
+Within the context of our simulations and assumptions regarding helium diffusion kinetics, ignoring apatite composition (rmr0 kinetic parameter) when it truly deviates from fluorapatite kinetics can cause observed AHe ages to be reproduced poorly and yield inaccurate model thermal histories.
+Therefore, if apatite composition does appreciably modify He diffusivity, this effect may be an additional, and unaccounted for, source of overdispersion in AHe datasets and disagreement between observed and modeled ages may be due to incorrect (kinetic) model assumptions rather than poor quality data.

-- 515 and cooling history are reproduced using AFT multikinetic data alone without imposing constraint boxes but the closest fit to the true solution is achieved using all the synthetic data with constraint boxes.
-Alternative monokinetic interpretations that ignore multikinetic behaviour generate solutions that significantly depart from the true solution while providing close fits to the interpreted AFT data; under these conditions, imposing constraint boxes can further degrade modeled t-T solutions with respect to the true thermal history style and the timing and magnitude of heating - 520 events.
-Within the context of our simulations and assumptions regarding helium diffusion kinetics, ignoring apatite composition (r{mr0} kinetic parameter) when it truly deviates from fluorapatite kinetics can cause observed AHe ages to be reproduced poorly and yield inaccurate model thermal histories.
-Therefore, if apatite composition does appreciably modify He diffusivity, this effect may be an additional, and unaccounted for, source of overdispersion in AHe datasets and disagreement between observed and modeled ages may be due to incorrect (kinetic) model - 525 assumptions rather than poor quality data.
-We recommend the routine collection of elemental data for apatite dated using the fission-track method as a means to better quantify sample chemical variation and relate this to kinetic behaviour for thermal history analysis.
-Elemental data may also prove useful to characterize first-order compositional variation in AHe datasets.
+We recommend the routine collection of elemental data for apatite dated using the fission-track method to better quantify sample compositional variation and relate this to kinetic behaviour for thermal-history analysis.
+Elemental data may also prove useful to characterize first-order chemical variation in AHe datasets.
 The use of r{mr0}, while imperfect, still provides the best resolution for kinetic interpretation when compared to other kinetic proxies.
-The ability to recover high-resolution thermal - 530 histories from natural multikinetic AFT samples depends on the details of the thermal history and characteristics of the data.
+For natural samples, radial plot mixture modelling and trends between AFT data and apatite chemistry are the primary tools for multikinetic interpretation and should be approached iteratively and conservatively, and when possible, compared with other regional AFT samples and geologic data to assess applicability and consistency.
+The ability to recover high-resolution thermal histories from multikinetic AFT samples depends on the details of the thermal history and characteristics of the data.
 These topics are discussed more fully in a future companion paper that examines detrital AFT samples from Yukon, Canada to illustrate multikinetic AFT interpretation and modelling methods.